-Implied Volatility is one of the most important concepts in trading options.
+Implied Volatility is one of the most critical concepts in trading options.
 It is a measure of how cheap or expensive an option is.
-In Option Samurai we use IV Rank (percentile) in order to measure the stock IV.
-For example: If a stock has IV Rank of 95%.
-This means that over the last 200 days 95% of the days had lower IV than the current one.
+In Option Samurai we use IV Rank (percentile) to measure how expensive or inexpensive the IV is.
+For example: If a stock has an IV Rank of 95%.
+This means that 95% of the days had lower IV over the last year than the current one.
 Or to put it simply: The current IV is high.

-We have tested IV rank on indexes and on major stocks and we can see that this calculation is mean-reverting, meaning – After high IV Rank we can expect a decrease in IV – and vice verse.
+We have tested IV rank on indexes and significant stocks, and we can see that this calculation is mean-reverting, meaning – After a high IV Rank, we can expect a decrease in IV – and vice verse.

-Here are results on 5 highly liquid blue chip stocks:
+Here are results on five highly liquid blue-chip stocks:

-If we know that IV rank is mean reverting it helps us plan our trades: for example – if we see high IV rank we want to use strategies that profit from decrease in IV such as selling options.
-And vise verse: if we see low IV – for example 10 – we can expect a rise in volatility and might consider buying options.
+This helps us in trading and increases our edge: when we see a high IV rank, we want to use strategies that profit from a decrease in IV, such as selling options.
+When we see low IV rank – for example, 10 – we can expect a rise in Volatility and might consider buying options.